Editing

 Modal Editor

-Enable the modal (overlay) editor by adding editor = "modal"
+Enable the modal (overlay) editor by adding [editor="modal"] to the <zing-grid> tag, like so:

 <zing-grid data="..." editor="modal"></zing-grid>

-By default, the 'modal' editor is automatically enabled for viewport="mobile"
+By default, the 'modal' editor is automatically enabled for [viewport="mobile"] device widths or when the grid is in card layout ([layout="card"]).

 Modal Editor Grid